-As the U.S. population ages, the demand for nursing professionals and qualified healthcare workers is certain to grow.
-The baby boomer generation’s transition into retirement is a watershed moment that the healthcare industry has been anticipating and preparing for.
-Many schools have adapted their academic programs to offer hybrid and online nursing degrees to meet this demand for skilled nurses.
-There are many nursing schools in North Carolina that offer ADN, RN to BSN, MSN, and even DNP options online.
+As the U.S. population ages, the country demands more nursing professionals and qualified healthcare workers.
+The healthcare industry has been anticipating and preparing for millions of baby boomers transitioning into retirement.
+To meet this demand for skilled nurses, schools have adapted their academic programs to offer hybrid and online nursing degrees.
+Many nursing schools in North Carolina offer online nursing degrees from the associate to the doctoral levels.

-There are already 3 million registered nurses in the country and the U.S. Bureau of Labor Statistics (BLS) projects the nursing workforce will grow 15% by 2026.
-One factor that contributes to this rapid rate of expansion is the retirement of older RNs, creating more opportunities for new nurses.
-That said, the BLS also projects that the supply of qualified nurses will also increase in the coming years, creating a competitive field.
-An online nursing degree that leads to a BSN or advanced degree is ideal for those who want to pursue administrative roles and teaching positions in this field.
+Three million registered nurses currently work in the United States, and the U.S. Bureau of Labor Statistics (BLS) projects the nursing workforce will grow by 15% between 2016 and 2026.
+The retirement of older registered nurses (RNs), which creates more opportunities for new nurses, is contributing to this rapid rate of expansion.
+The BLS also projects the supply of qualified nurses will likewise increase in the coming years, creating a competitive field.
+An online nursing degree that leads to a BSN or advanced degree will surely benefit those who want to pursue administrative roles and teaching positions in this field.

 How to Become a Nurse in North Carolina

-You'll need to gain a nursing license to become a nurse in North Carolina.
-The process is similar to the process used in other states with three potential paths to licensure: nursing diploma, associate degree, or BSN.
-All first-time LPN and RN licensees must pass the NCLEX, a standardized exam that determines if a nursing candidate is qualified to enter the field.
-The practice of nursing in North Carolina is regulated by the North Carolina Board of Nursing .
+You'll need to earn a nursing license to become a nurse in North Carolina.
+The process resembles that used in other states, with three potential paths to licensure: nursing diploma, an associate degree in nursing (ADN), or bachelor's in nursing (BSN).
+All first-time licensed practical nurse (LPN) and RN licensees must pass the National Council Licensure Examination (NCLEX), a standardized exam that qualifies a nursing candidate to enter the field.
+The North Carolina Board of Nursing regulates the practice of nursing in North Carolina.

-The online nursing degree you choose will largely depend on your career goals.
-To practice nursing in North Carolina, you will at least need an ADN or nursing diploma.
-However, you may want to earn a BSN or MSN if you want to work in a specialized area of the field.
-If you want to teach nursing one day, then you should set your sights on a DNP or nursing PhD.
+The online nursing degree you choose depends on your career goals.
+To practice nursing in North Carolina, you at least need an ADN or nursing diploma.
+If you want to work in a specialized area of the field, then you may want to earn a BSN or a master of science in nursing (MSN).
+If you want to teach nursing, then you should set your sights on a doctor of nursing practice (DNP) degree or a nursing Ph.D.
 You can earn a BSN at any point during your career.
-For example, most online RN to BSN programs in North Carolina allow you to earn your degree in just two years while continuing to work full-time.
+For example, most online RN-to-BSN programs in North Carolina allow you to earn your degree in just two years while continuing to work full time.

-Many nursing programs in North Carolina have take full advantage of technological advancements that make it possible to offer distance learning programs.
-Accelerated nursing programs in North Carolina allow aspiring nurses to earn an ADN in just two years, or a BSN in four years.
-Online programs also allow students to enroll in nursing programs outside of their geographical area.
-No longer are students bound by geography, even for a degree in which clinicals are part of the curriculum.
+Many nursing programs in North Carolina have acquired technological advancements that make it possible to offer distance learning programs.
+Accelerated nursing programs in North Carolina allow aspiring nurses to earn an ADN in just two years or a BSN in four years.
+Online programs also allow students to enroll in nursing programs outside their geographical area.
+Location no longer limits students, even for a degree that requires clinicals.
 Proctored exams, local internships, and asynchronous learning make it possible for future RNs to pursue online nursing degrees in a manner that best suits their personal schedule and life commitments.

 North Carolina nursing schools prepare students to sit for the NCLEX-RN examination.
-However, due to the $200 cost of taking the exam, many students pursue additional forms of study to ensure that they are fully prepared.
-Students have five hours to complete the multiple-choice test that includes 75-265 questions .
-After the first 75 questions are answered, a score is calculated on a pass or fail basis.
+Within five hours, students must complete 75-265 questions on the multiple-choice test.
+After the test taker answers the first 75 questions, the exam calculates a score on a pass or fail basis.
 If the computer can not determine an answer, then you will need to continue answering questions until a definitive score returns.
+Due to the $200 cost of the exam, many students pursue additional forms of study to ensure they are fully prepared.

 Nursing Licensure in North Carolina

 Guided by the Nursing Practice Act, the North Carolina Board of Nursing (NCBON) requires licensure "to ensure minimum standards of competency and to provide the public safe nursing care."
 To qualify for the NCLEX-RN, you will need at minimum a nursing diploma, an ADN, or a BSN, and to obtain an Authorization to Test.
-The test is broken down into four major client needs categories: safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.
+The test breaks down into four major client needs categories: safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.

 NCBON does not limit the number of times you can take the exam, but you must wait 45 days between attempts of the same test.
 This waiting period is waived if you wish to take the NCLEX-RN and NCLEX-PN successively.
-There is also a mandatory criminal background check.
+Licensure also requires a mandatory criminal background check.

 You can earn your online nursing degree from one of the nursing schools in North Carolina or from another Nurse Licensure Compact (NLC) state.
 As an NLC member, North Carolina recognizes multistate licensure.
-If you have passed the NCLEX-RN already in another NLC state, then you can apply for a license by endorsement with NCBON for only $150.
-Note that the license must be notarized.
-Currently, there are 26 NLC states, including the North Carolina border states of Tennessee, Virginia, and South Carolina.
+If you passed the NCLEX-RN in another NLC state, then you can apply for a license by endorsement with NCBON for only $150 (the license must be notarized).
+Currently, 26 NLC states exist, including the North Carolina border states of Tennessee, Virginia, and South Carolina.